-Ryan Smarsh Board Member
+Ryan Smarsh Board Member and Secretary

 Ryan is a Licensed Independent Social Worker (LISW) with experience working with adults of all ages from diverse backgrounds and life experiences.
 He earned a Master of Social Work from Cleveland State University.
 He has worked in outpatient community mental health centers, providing both case management and therapy.